 Ask for directions to the nearby ornate Café Mozart and relax over a morning cup of coffee.
 Or go to Schatz-Konditorei, the oldest pastry shop in the city (also not far away) and linger over decadent pastry.

 If it’s lunchtime you may want to visit the popular and cozy little Triangel Restaurant behind the University Church.
-It’s adjacent to the festival halls of the famous Salzburg Festival and during the Salzburg Festival you’ll find festival patrons in suits and gowns sharing Triangel’s outdoor lunch tables with diners in shorts and t-shirts.
+It’s adjacent to the festival halls of the famous Salzburg Festival.
+During the Salzburg Festival you’ll find festival patrons in suits and gowns sharing Triangel’s outdoor lunch tables with diners in shorts and t-shirts.

 Another Thing to Do in Salzburg: Enjoy Its Unique Dinner Theater

 Since the area is so compact you’ll find the restaurant St. Peter Stiftskeller isn’t far away.
-Claiming to be the oldest restaurant in Central Europe, if not the entire continent, it was first mentioned in writings in 803.
+It claims to be the oldest restaurant in Central Europe, if not the entire continent.
+It was first mentioned in writings in 803.

-In this room the restaurant hosts its Mozart Dinners, three-course affairs prepared with traditional 18th-century recipes.
-They’re served during the intermissions of candle-lit performances of some of Mozart´s most popular compositions performed by musicians and opera singers in period costumes.
+In this room the restaurant also hosts its Mozart Dinners, three-course affairs prepared with traditional 18th-century recipes.
+Serving takes place during the intermissions of candle-lit performances of some of Mozart´s most popular compositions performed by musicians and opera singers in period costumes.

 Music and Art Galore

-Topping the list is the acclaimed Salzburg Festival founded in 1920.
-Today it continues to be a huge draw with numerous events as diverse as the venues in which they are held.
+Topping the list is the acclaimed Salzburg Festival, dating to 1920.
+Today it continues to be a huge draw with numerous events as diverse as their venues.
 The high point in the city’s cultural calendar, the festival’s myriad performances include concerts, theater and opera.